Today, we’re going to talk about consulting startups, or how to start a consulting business and grow fast.

-So top skills of a business consultant.
 Basically, the biggest thing is that you have a trust-based relationship with your client.
-So you're really supposed to serve your clients in what they need you to serve in.
-So it's going to be something that you have experience in or else they wouldn't be doing business with you.
+You’re really supposed to serve your clients in what they need you to serve in.
+It’s going to be something that you have experience in or else they wouldn’t be doing business with you.

-So at the same time, you set the parameters around that relationship.
-So if you only want to work from 9:00 to 5:00, then in your proposal or you need to state that you only want to work from 9:00 to 5:00.
-It's not you don't expect that you're going to be getting an 11 o'clock phone call saying, "Hey come fix this now."
-So you want to aside from just making sure that your client understands what they're going to be receiving, you also need to make sure to have your own guidelines communicated in there so that they know what's going on.
+At the same time, you set the parameters around that relationship.
+If you only want to work from 9:00 to 5:00, then in your proposal or you need to state that you only want to work from 9:00 to 5:00.
+It’s not you don’t expect that you’re going to be getting an 11 o’clock phone call saying, “Hey come fix this now.”
+You want to aside from just making sure that your client understands what they’re going to be receiving, you also need to make sure to have your own guidelines communicated in there so that they know what’s going on.

-Now, how you make money as a consultant.
 How you make money is an interesting thing.
-There are all kinds of different ways offer products and services out of your consulting startup.
-So the most common is going to be like a contract-based relationship.
-So where you sign a six-month or a 12-month deal or a three-month deal, or whatever and every month you get paid this or there's like a certain fee for the life of that 12-month contract.
-So typically that's all going to be a proposal and then invoiced.
+There are all kinds of different ways to offer products and services out of your consulting startup.
+The most common is going to be like a contract-based relationship.
+Where you sign a six-month or a 12-month deal or a three-month deal, or whatever, and every month you get paid this or there’s like a certain fee for the life of that 12-month contract.
+Typically that’s all going to be a proposal and then invoiced.

-You can do a month to month consultant relationship, but a lot of times the consulting startup projects that you take on is going to be project-based or at least that's how they're going to start.
-They're going to start with project-based work.
-So that project is going to have a fee, it's going to have a dollar sign associated with it, which is fine.
-Maybe that extends to a recurring monthly relationship and maybe it doesn't.
-But at the end of the day, it's going to be some sort of an invoice thing.
-That's how you end up making money.
+You can do a month-to-month consultant relationship, but a lot of times the consulting startup projects that you take on are going to be project-based, or at least that’s how they’re going to start.
+They’re going to start with project-based work.
+So that project is going to have a fee, it’s going to have a dollar sign associated with it, which is fine.
+Maybe that extends to a recurring monthly relationship and maybe it doesn’t.
+But at the end of the day, it’s going to be some sort of an invoice thing.
+That’s how you end up making money.